isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, making fun mini-projects such as environmental monitoring kit, intruder alarm leading up to the final project, where they will be posed a real-world problem statement and students will need to work together to build a sustainability and accessibility enhancement prototype such as Smart Home/School Improvement Gadget.</td>
+      <td colspan="3">To make learning fun and relevant, students will have interactive challenges, make fun mini-projects such as environmental monitoring kits and intruder alarms leading up to the final project, where they will be posed a real-world problem statement and students will need to work together to build a sustainable and accessible enhancement prototype such as a Smart Home/School Improvement Gadget.</td>
   </tr>
 </table>